 What Is Dill?

-Anethum graveolens, the scientific name for dill, is believed to have its beginnings in the Mediterranean region.
+Anethum graveolens, the scientific name, is believed to have its beginnings in the Mediterranean region.
 The plant has a long and ancient history in many countries as a culinary and medicinal herb.

 Dill grows up to 40–60 centimeters (16–24 inches), with slender, hollow stems that alternate and finely divided, very soft, delicate leaves that are usually 10–20 centimeters (3.9–7.9 inches) long.
 The ultimate leaf divisions are one to two millimeters (0.039–0.079 inches) broad, slightly broader than the similar leaves of fennel, which are threadlike, less than one millimeter (0.039 inches) broad but harder in texture.